projecte-aina/tts-api/README.md

 # TTS API

-RestFUL api and web interface to serve coqui TTS models
+RestFUL api and web interface to serve matcha TTS models

 ## Installation

 The requirements are tested for python 3.10.
-In order for coqui TTS to work, some dependencies should be installed.
+In order for matcha TTS to work, some dependencies should be installed.

 1. Update your system's package list and install the required packages for building eSpeak and general utilities:
 ```bash